 Choosing the Right Influencers

 When choosing the right people to promote your event, the key is quality over quantity.
 It is important to not only look at the number of followers a person has but also their engagement on various platforms.
-Engagement looks at the number of likes and comments that a pages content gets.
-The more love that a post gets, the higher engagement that page has.
-For example, if an Instagram page has over 100,000 followers but each post gets less than 1,000 likes or comments, then that person has a low engagement.
+Engagement looks at the number of likes and comments that a page's content receives.
+The more love a post gets, the higher engagement that page has.
+For example, if an Instagram page has over 100,000 followers but each post gets less than 1,000 likes or comments, then that person has low engagement.

 The right influencers might not always seem like the most obvious choices.
 By having a team dedicated to influencer marketing you ensure that your resources have the time to not only choose the right candidates but to also think outside of the box.
 The right influencer for your live event can come from a variety of niches.
 Maybe an young Olympic Snowboarder, a mind boggling magician, or someone who makes videos of themselves whispering can have the following you want to attract to your event.
 Having a team that can brainstorm, research, and determine ideal and creative partners can give your event an edge when it comes to utilizing influencers.